Contact:

 Corrosion protection for concrete demolition shears and rock and concrete splitters

-Concrete demolition shears and rock and concrete splitters operate in contact with moisture, stone dust, aggregates, and—in winter service or coastal climates—with chlorides.
+Concrete demolition shears and rock and concrete splitters operate in contact with moisture, stone dust, aggregates, and – in winter service or coastal climates – with chlorides.
 At the same time, high point loads and abrasion act on them.
 This results in a requirement profile: robust base materials, wear-resistant functional edges, well-adhering coatings in less stressed zones, and a design that minimizes water accumulation and dirt traps.
+Where feasible, generous radii, sealed interfaces, and defined drainage paths reduce electrolyte dwell time and increase coating durability.

 Material selection and surface systems